 For a softer, less severe smoky effect, Nasrat suggests skipping the wing when you’re applying eyeliner and creating one instead by blending the ends upward.
-With Kevyn Aucoin's The Eyeliner/Smudger Brush ($38), you can "use one end to apply your gel or cream liner, and then use the other to smoke it out and blend out the ends into a wing shape,” Nasrat says.
+With an eyeliner smudger brush, you can "use one end to apply your gel or cream liner, and then use the other to smoke it out and blend out the ends into a wing shape,” Nasrat says.

 Get Longer, Lusher Eyelashes